cockroachdb/docs/_includes/v19.1/orchestration/kubernetes-remove-nodes-insecure.md

     No more data reported on target nodes.
 Please verify cluster health before removing the nodes.
     ~~~

-3. Once the node has been decommissioned, use the `kubectl scale` command to remove a pod from your StatefulSet:
+3. Once the node has been decommissioned, remove a pod from your StatefulSet:

     <section class="filter-content" markdown="1" data-scope="manual">
     {% include copy-clipboard.html %}